luckarts/WebComponents/README.md

 ## <wc-modal>
-> IMPORTANT: The Web Components are a work in progress and subject to major changes until 1.0 release.
+> IMPORTANT: The Web Components are a work in progress

 ## Installation
 comming soon !